sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-04-22-Integration.md

 "Big-Bang" integration strategy is effectively "no plan" integration.
 We haphazardly integrate modules in whatever order we feel like at the time.
 This may be sufficient for small programs, especially those that are unlikely to change.
 However, like ad hoc development, this approach is not scalable, and can lead to conflicting strategies by the developers on the team.

+In general, when a defect is discovered while integrating, it's more natural to change the most recent module you integrated, as changing one module is easier than potentially changing several.

 ## Integrating Around Dependencies

 For the next three plans, let's consider that you are building a Yelp style app for rating restaurants around the Charlottesville area.
 You have the following dependencies:

 * `UserInterface` uses `ApplicationController` - users use a form to query a Restaurant by name
 * `ApplicationController` uses `RestaurantManager` - ApplicationController gets information about matching restaurants from the Restaurant Manager
-* `RestaurantManager` uses `ReviewManager` - The RestaurantManager gets the 10 most recent reviews for the restaurant from the ReviewManager
+* `RestaurantManager` uses `ReviewManager` - The RestaurantManager gets all the reviews for a given restaurant
-* `ReviewManager` uses `ReviewDatabaseDriver` - The Review Manager goes to the Database Driver for reviews and gets all the reviews for the requested restaurant, before filtering and returning the most recent 10
+* `ReviewManager` uses `ReviewDatabaseDriver` - The Review Manager goes to the Database Driver for reviews and gets all the reviews for restaurants in a given area.

 In this example, we will also have **data structures** `Restaurant` and `Review`.
 These **data structures** are different from the other objects, as they exist to simply hold data.
 Often, these are stored as POJOs (Plain Old Java Objects) - Objects that typically have some fields, and getters and setters for those fields.
 In general, these objects have very limited *behavior*, and simply exist to pass information between modules.
 As such, we generally are treating these objects no differently than we would treat a String.
 As such, we generally do not need to consider **data structures** too heavily in our integration plan in terms of order of integration.